 Ms. Simmons has been connected to TOMAGWA since 2008, when her career landed her in Tomball, TX to open a skilled nursing facility.
 She joined the TOMAGWA Board of Directors in 2013.
-Prior to joining TOMAGWA as the Chief Executive Officer in 2019, Ms. Simmons led a dynamic 20-year career in health care administration, in both acute and post-acute settings with a trade focus in service line development, business development, medical practice development, strategic planning and public affairs.
+Prior to joining TOMAGWA as the Chief Executive Officer in 2019, Ms. Simmons led a dynamic 20-year career in health care administration, in both acute and post-acute settings with a trade focus in service line development, business development, medical practice development, strategic planning, and public affairs.

-Under Ms. Simmons’ leadership, TOMAGWA has earned quality awards from both the Texas Association of Charitable Clinics and the National Association of Free and Charitable Clinics, and Gold Standard Awards from the American Heart Association and the American Medical Association for Target BP hypertension control program success.
+Under Ms. Simmons’ leadership, TOMAGWA has earned quality awards from both the Texas Association of Charitable Clinics and the National Association of Free and Charitable Clinics, and Gold Standard Awards from the American Heart Association and the American Medical Association for its Target BP hypertension control program.
 Other awards include first place for diabetic excellence in weight loss and weight management in patients among safety net clinics across Texas from Omada and Americares and the Platinum Seal of Transparency from GuideStar.

 Ms. Simmons is a native Houstonian who grew up in the underserved community of Acres Homes in northwest Houston.
 She is a graduate of Lone Star Community College and the University of Houston – Downtown and is currently pursuing graduate studies at Louisiana State University in Healthcare Administration.
 Ms. Simmons resides in the Champion Forest community in northwest Harris County, along with her three daughters - Sade’, Zoe and Katelyn.
 All 3 daughters are attending college in Texas, with majors in Music Engineering, Computer Science and International Business.